Upward Arrow Icon - Navigation

 6. Be Consistent with Image Style

-Choose a visual aesthetic and commit to it:
+Choose a style and stick to it:

-• All black-and-white?
+• All black and white?

-• Muted pastels?
+• Soft pastels?

 • Flat illustrations?